Excel Percentage Difference (Table of Contents)

-We just need to drag the cell D2 downwards, and the formula will be applied for all the cells.
+We need to drag cell D2 downwards, and the formula will be applied to all the cells.

 Here base value will be 2018 values; hence we should calculate as per 2018 data.
 For that, divide the difference with the 2018 data.

-That means the difference value of Hyderabad should be divided with 4300, similarly Chennai with 3700, Bangalore with 5000 and Mumbai with 4000.
+That means the difference value of Hyderabad should be divided by 4300; similarly, Chennai with 3700, Bangalore with 5000, and Mumbai with 4000.

 The results will come like a decimal value.
-As discussed earlier, the percentage should always be compared with 100 parts; hence we multiple the results with 100 for the exact percentage.
+As discussed earlier, the percentage should always be compared with 100 parts; hence we multiply the results by 100 for the exact percentage.

-Once we multiply with 100, we got the results of how much percentage, but we have multiple numbers after the decimal point to reduce or round off; follow the below steps.
+Once we multiply by 100, we get the results of how much percentage, but we have multiple numbers after the decimal point to reduce or round off; follow the below steps.

 Highlight all the cells and click on the option marked in the below picture until you have two numbers after the point.

-This is fine if still, we want to show with percentage symbol select the option percentage from the dropdown menu as shown below.
+If you want to show a percentage symbol, select the option percentage from the dropdown menu as shown below.